CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/May-2025/Lab_01.md

 2. In the left navigation, under **Identity**, select **Users**, then select **All users**.

-3. In the Users page, enter **Raul** into the search box.
+3. In the Users page, enter **Andre** into the search box.

-4. Select on **Raul Razo**.
+4. Select on **Andre Lawson**.

-5. Review Raul's profile and ensure he has a Usage Location set.
+5. Review Andre's profile and ensure he has a Usage Location set.

     >**Warning** - To assign a license to a user, the user must assigned a usage location.

 6. Select the **Licenses** menu item in the menu on the left.

-7. Ensure that Raul has "No license assignments found.
+7. Ensure that Andre has "No license assignments found.

      > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
      > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.